 The steps now lead you gently back down through the forest giving the knees a new set of instructions to follow for a change.
 Before long, you emerge into a wider forest trail and leave the steps behind you.

 At this point, you will reach a junction where you can head to Torc waterfall and descend to the main car park or you can take a left and descend via a gravel path to where we parked at the start.
 If you do descend via the waterfall, you can still return to your start point but it will add a little bit to your journey.
-Today, I was keen to get back so Triggs and I went for the more direct route back down.
 If you want to try out some easier walks around Killarney (without the hundreds of ascending steps….), check out 5 easy walks under 5km.

 Well worth the huff and puff, Cardiac Hill pays you back in spades for the sweaty investment at the start of the trail.
 You get a view like this just after you finish the steps.
 Nice!